Why’d the police stop you? This is an important question that could lead to multiple motions in your case.

 Not all criminal defense attorneys stay up to date with the law.
 Houghton affects drunk driving cases, drug cases, weapon cases, and certainly any other case involving vehicle stops.
 When facing charges such as these, it’s important that your attorney understand exactly what your constitutional protections are and how to defend you.

-Lastly, criminal defense lawyer Matthew Meyer originally wrote this blog post on Jul 16, 2015.
+Lastly, we originally wrote this blog post on Jul 16, 2015.
 On July 15, 2020 we revisited it.
 Remember that the law is constantly evolving.